-In this puzzle, we’re going to learn about joins versus subqueries.
+In this puzzle, we’re going to learn about joins vs subqueries.
 In many queries you can substitute joins and subqueries.
 Yet, since each has their strengths, it isn’t wise to do so.
-Once you have worked through this puzzle you see some of the benefits and disadvantages of joins versus subqueries.
+Once you have worked through this puzzle you see some of the benefits and disadvantages of joins vs subqueries.

 The system admin would like a report of active users.
 Can you write a report that returns the name, phone number and most recent date for any user that has logged in the 30 days since March14th, 2017?